Examinations and assessments

 Extension of deadlines for examined/assessed written work

 An extended deadline will be set if your application is granted.
-Extension requests should be for relatively short periods of time and no more than 12 weeks for a single assessment.
+Extension requests should be for relatively short periods of time, correlating to the time you have lost for circumstances beyond your control, and no more than 12 weeks for a single assessment.
 If you think you will be unable to work for a very long time, you should speak to college about making other arrangements to postpone your studies.

-It may be necessary for the Academic Administrator to discuss cases with the College’s Senior Tutor or colleagues in the Academic Office.
-The Proctors will only consider exceptional and unforeseen circumstances.
+It may be necessary for the Academic Registrar to discuss cases with the College’s Senior Tutor or colleagues in the Academic Office.
 If the request is lengthy or affects the course regulations, then the Proctors may refer this to Education Committee of the University.
 Kellogg College recognises that some of these requests may be sensitive and will handle all information confidentially.

-If a request is to be made to the Proctors you will need to provide the following information:
+If a request is to be made to the Proctors you will need to provide the following information to College:

 - Information (titles and unit codes) of the assignments, papers, exams, or dissertation concerned